Lighthouses of the United States: New Jersey

 has the ship's service

-history, there is a historic
+history, Marinas.com has aerial photos, there is a historic

 photo of the ship marked as the Five Fathom off Cape

-May, and Google has an aerial
+May, and Google has a satellite

 view.
 Endangered.
 The ship was exhibited at Penn Landing in Philadelphia during